MrYsLab/PyMata/README.md

 A fully commented example application is provided to help accelerate your development efforts.

+There are also examples for I2C write and read operations.

 Before using PyMata, PySerial needs to be installed.
 PySerial installation instructions may be found at http://pyserial.sourceforge.net/.

 If you are CodeShield user, an enhanced version of Standard Firmata, called NotSoStandard Firmata is provided as part of this package.
 It adds tone generation and rotary support functionality.
 NOTE: currently, rotary encoder support is not available for the Arduino Leonardo.
 To install the libraries in Arduino for rotary encoder support, please visit these links: